-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) - Continued (In thousands, except per common share amounts)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) - (Continued) (In thousands, except per common share amounts)

 The classification of fair value measurements within the hierarchy is based upon the lowest level of input that is significant to the measurement.
-There were no transfers between levels for the three months ended March 31, 2011.
-At March 31, 2011, the Company had an interest rate swap and foreign currency forward contracts recorded at fair value.
+There were no transfers between levels for the three months ended June 30, 2011.
+At June 30, 2011, the Company had foreign currency forward contracts recorded at fair value.
 The fair values of these instruments were measured using valuations based upon quoted prices for similar assets and liabilities in active markets (Level 2) and are valued by reference to similar financial instruments, adjusted for credit risk and restrictions and other terms specific to the contracts.
 The following table provides a summary by level of the fair value of financial instruments that are measured on a recurring basis: